FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Introduction

 \section{Introduction}

-Deep learning has reached super-human performance in machine learning (ML) tasks for classification in image classification, speech recognition, and natural language processing.
-Still, research in adversarial ML showed that deep neural networks (DNNs) are not robust in face of adversarial attacks.
-Most of these attacks have been demonstrated in continuous domains, in which features can be modified independently~\cite{Szegedy14,Biggio13,Goodfellow14,kurakin2016adversarial,Papernot17,Carlini17,madry2017towards,athalye2018obfuscated}.
+Deep learning has reached high performance in machine learning (ML) tasks in a variety of application domains, including image classification, speech recognition, and natural language processing (NLP).
+Many applications already benefit from the deployment of ML for automating decisions and we expect a proliferation of ML in even more critical settings in the near future.
+Still, research in adversarial machine learning showed that deep neural networks (DNNs) are not robust in face of adversarial attacks.
+The first adversarial attack against DNNs was an evasion attack, in which an adversary creates adversarial examples that minimally perturb testing samples and change the classifier's prediction~\cite{Szegedy14}.
+Since the discovery of adversarial examples in computer vision, a lot of work on evasion attacks against ML classifiers at deployment time has been performed.
+Most of these attacks have been demonstrated in continuous domains (i.e., image classification), in which features or image pixels can be modified arbitrarily to create the perturbations~\cite{Szegedy14,Biggio13,Goodfellow14,kurakin2016adversarial,Papernot17,Carlini17,madry2017towards,athalye2018obfuscated}.

-ML is also widely deployed in other application domains, including security, finance, and healthcare, in which the raw data is not directly suitable for learning and engineered features are defined by domain experts to train DNNs.
-Additionally, in certain application domains such as network traffic classification, the raw data itself might exhibit domain-specific constraints in the original input space.
-Therefore, adversarial attacks designed for continuous domains need to be adapted to the specifics of constrained applications.
+ML has a lot of potential in other application domains, including cyber security, finance, and healthcare, in which the raw data is not directly suitable for learning and engineered features are defined by domain experts to train DNN models.
+Additionally, in certain application domains such as network traffic classification used in cyber security, the raw data itself might exhibit domain-specific constraints in the original input space.
+Therefore, techniques used for mounting evasion attacks in continuous domains will not respect the feature-space dependencies in these applications and new adversarial attacks need to be designed for such constrained domains.

-Initial efforts for testing-time adversarial attacks (called \emph{evasion attacks}) for constrained domains are underway.
-Examples include PDF malware detection~\cite{Srndic14,Tong19} and malware classification~\cite{grosse2016adversarial,suciu2018exploring}, applicable to binary features.
-Kulynych et al.~\cite{kulynych2018evading} introduce a graphical framework for evasion attacks in discrete domains, that constructs a graph of all possible transformations of an input and selects a set of minimum cost to generate adversarial examples.
-The previous work, however, cannot yet handle evasion attacks in applications that need to respect complex feature dependencies, as well as domain-specific constraints.